liflab/beepbeep-3-book/markdown/palettes/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/tuples/SumAttributes.java#L57)

-This program is probably better explained through its graphical representation, which goes as follows:
+This program is probably better explained through its graphical representation, as the following:

 ![Adding two attributes in each tuple.](SumAttributes.png)